Bài học cùng chủ đề

 Which of the following is TRUE according to the passage?

-In which paragraph does the author highlight the importance of collaboration in biodiversity conservation?
+In which paragraph does the author mention the purpose of the meeting?

-In which paragraph does the author mention the basis on which UNESCO relies on conserve heritage?
+In which paragraph does the author mention the conservation strategies of the sites?